 Mechanical aerators provide air, they aerate livewell water and ventilate livewell water.
 Livewell water pumps pump water and ventilate livewell water – neither insure minimal safe DO Saturation.

-The Oxygen Edge™ is not a livewell aerator.
+The Oxygen Edge™ is not an electric livewell aerator.

-The Oxygen Edge™ supplements livewell water with a precision dose of pure 100% oxygen.
+The Oxygen Edge™ supplements livewell/bait tank transport water with a precision dose of pure 100% oxygen.
 Turn on the oxygen, adjust the correct dose of oxygen on the regulator and change your livewell water a few times a day.

-Keeping bait alive and healthy is as simple as livewell oxygenation and ventilation even in the hottest summer conditions.
-Keeping bait alive requires great livewell water quality, especially minimal safe oxygenation (oxygenation is not aeration).
+Keeping bait alive and healthy is as simple as livewell oxygenation and ventilation even in the hottest summer day/night conditions.